 Also the documentation of the React Library seemed to be the worst of them three (to me) – a good tidy documentation may not necessarily have anything to do with the quality of a technical solution (even if it kind of conveys to me a certain claim to quality), but it is and will always be the first place to go when there are new features coming up, in the beginning of the learning process or simply as a permanent reference book – one will simple depend on it and often use it, so it should be good!

 React was already widely used, many freelancers (competitors) were already very experienced in using React, some of them had grown with the library and had already gained a lot of project experience.
-Vue on the other hand was new, so I saw a potential strategic advantage here, to position myself accordingly on the market.
+On the other hand, Vue on the other hand was new, so I saw a potential strategic advantage here to position myself accordingly on the market.

 Some of the reasons why I, as a freelancer, decided to use Vue instead of the other two solutions are already clear from the previous text, but beyond that there were a few subtleties that still inspire me today and make me happy to work with the framework.